dperkosan/nestjs-seed/README.md

 ## Running the app

-Docker will start:

-- API
-- Postgres (if databases don't exists, two databases will be created: `naya-api-dev` and `naya-api-test` which is used for e2e tests)

 ```bash
 # development
 $ docker compose up -d
 ```

+This command will start:

+- API
+- Postgres (if databases don't exists, two databases will be created: `naya-api-dev` and `naya-api-test` which is used for e2e tests)

 ### Database credentials